 - Conifer – Platycladus orientalis ‘Franky Boy’ Collectors Conifer of the Year from the American Conifer Society.
 Also See Platycladus orientalis ‘Franky Boy’ by Bill Blevins.

-- Daffodil – TBD.
+- Daffodil – ‘Mount Hood’ 2018 John and Gertrude Sister Award.
+Registered in 1938, this cultivar is also an ADS Historic daffodil.
 John and Gertrude Wister Award from the American Daffodil Society.

 - Daylily – TBD.
 Stout Silver Medal winner is awarded by the American Hemerocallis Society in the Fall of each year.
 Also see: Stout Silver Medal Winners by The Gardens at Kansas State University.